MaibornWolff/serverless-metric-dashboard/README.md

 This repository contains an implementation for Azure Functions with NodeJS including some example functions.
 The server containing Prometheus, Grafana, Prometheus Pushgateway and Prometheus Aggregator can be automatically deployed in an Azure Virtual Machine.

+### Screenshots

+Get an overview of function invocations and their total execution time.

 ![Invocation metrics](https://github.com/MaibornWolff/serverless-metric-dashboard/blob/master/docs/screenshots/Screenshot_invocations.png)

+See which functions did not finish correctly and how long the took on average

 ![Execution metrics](https://github.com/MaibornWolff/serverless-metric-dashboard/blob/master/docs/screenshots/Screenshot_executions2.png)

+Get an overview of function starts

 ![Execution and end metrics](https://github.com/MaibornWolff/serverless-metric-dashboard/blob/master/docs/screenshots/Screenshot_executions3.png)

+Get a cost estimation and import real resource usage data from APIs

 ![Costs](https://github.com/MaibornWolff/serverless-metric-dashboard/blob/master/docs/screenshots/Screenshot_costs.png)